MicrosoftDocs/win32-pr.it-it/desktop-src/WMP/nextbutton.md

 ## <a name="remarks"></a>Commenti

-Per eseguire l'override di tutte le proprietà di questo **pulsante** , è possibile specificarle in modo esplicito.
+È possibile eseguire l'override di tutte le proprietà di **questo** pulsante specificandole in modo esplicito.

 ## <a name="requirements"></a>Requisiti